hackshackers/hackshackers-hugo/content/news/2016/08/the-big-easy-opens-for-business-media-party-debuts-next-week.md

 - Newsletter
 ---

 Greetings, hacks and hackers.
 Storyology swept Australia&#8217;s media scene last week, and the [Hacks/Hackers Media Party][1] is already coming up next week!
-This week, [New Orleans][2] is opening a new chapter, with [drinks to celebrate][3].
+This week, [New Orleans][2] is opening a new group, with [drinks to celebrate][3].
 Spread the word if you know any journos or techies in the Big Easy.

 {{< tweet 763403052283928576 >}}

 **The week ahead:**

   * Hong Kong is talking about [gamifying the news][4]
-  * New Orleans is hosting a [welcome party][2] to celebrate its new chapter
+  * New Orleans is hosting a [welcome party][2] to celebrate its new group
   * [Miami][5] is holding its regular OpenHack Miami
   * [IRE][6] in Missouri is holding its weekly meeting

-**Chapter spotlight:**
+**Group spotlight:**

-[Berlin][7] featured a couple cool speakers [last week][8], including Hacks/Hackers&#8217; own [Sarah Marshall][9] from the London chapter.
+[Berlin][7] featured a couple cool speakers [last week][8], including Hacks/Hackers&#8217; own [Sarah Marshall][9] from the London group.
 She talked about how to create products that make users want to use them again and again.

 {{< tweet 763445051880009728 >}}